 PHYS 4367.
 Intro To Solid State Physics.
 3 Hours.

 Students are introduced to the concepts of crystal structure, crystal diffraction, reciprocal lattices, crystal binding, phonons, the free electron Fermi gas, semi-conductors, energy bands, Fermi surfaces, point defects, and optical properties of crystals.

 Prerequisite: PHYS 3391.

 Student engage in a more advanced treatment of the classical theory of Electricity and Magnetism which extends the material covered in PHYS 1422.
 Maxwell?s equations are studied in integral and differential form.
 Topics may include electro- and magneto-statics and dynamics, potentials, fields, waves, and applications to materials.

 Students engage in a more advanced treatment of the classical theory of Mechanics which extends the material covered in PHYS 1411.
 Newton?s second law is treated as a differential equation to study kinematics, oscillations, and conservation laws.
 Lagrangian dynamics are introduced, along with generalized coordinates.
 Additional topics may include orbital motion, rigid bodies, coupled systems, and effective potentials.

 PHYS 4371.
 Thermodynamcs & Statistcl Mech.
 3 Hours.

-Basic concepts of classical thermodynamics, including the first and second laws, properties of gases, entropy, thermodynamic functions, and introductory statistical mechanics are studied.
+Students study the statistical basis of the behavior of materials at finite temperatures and densities, deriving basic concepts of classical thermodynamics, including the first and second laws, properties of gases, entropy, and thermodynamic functions from their origins in statistical mechanics.

 Prerequisite: PHYS 3391 and MATH 3376.